markdown-extended/manifest/mde-manifest.md

 This document explains the "official" specifications of the *Markdown Extended* syntax ("**MDE**" in the rest of this document).
 It intends to be a concise and complete set of syntax's rules and tags to use to write under Markdown Extended and a reference to build parsers  implementations.
-It can be considered as the **MDE's reference** for any purpose.
-The goal of these specifications is NOT to explain *how to write a content* but *how to build a content*  using the MDE's syntax.
+It can be considered as the **Markdown Extended reference** for any purpose.
+The goal of these specifications is NOT to explain *how to write a content* but *how to build a content* using the Markdown Extended syntax.

-This document is authored and maintained by Pierre Cassat ([@pierowbmstr][piwi]) and licensed under [Creative Commons - CC BY 3.0][cc-by-3].
-It is opened for discussion or contribution, please refer to [the dedicated section](#contribute).
+This document is authored and maintained by Pierre Cassat ([@pierowbmstr][e-piwi]) and licensed under [Creative Commons - CC BY 3.0][cc-by-3] ; it is opened for discussion or contribution, please refer to [the dedicated section](#contribute).

 **Table of contents:**